- Abdominal cramps

 Clostridium botulinum can be found normally in the stool of some infants.

 About 110 cases of botulism occur in the U.S. per year.
 Most of the cases are in infants.

 Symptoms usually appear 8 - 36 hours after you eat contaminated food.
 There is NO fever with this infection.

 The health care provider will perform a physical exam.
 There may be signs of:

 Blood tests can be done to identify the toxin.
 A stool culture may also be ordered.
 Lab tests can be done on the suspected food to confirm botulism.

-You will need medicine to fight the bacteria, called botulinus antitoxin.
+You will need medicine to fight the toxin produced by the bacteria, called botulinus antitoxin.